bordigoni/client-reg-wasm/README.md

 2. api_key GHIJKL + removal of the above
 3. loop forever

-There is maybe a bug in Envoy (or misconfiguration or both), messages are delivered 2 by 2.
+There is maybe a bug in Envoy (or an odd behaviour), messages are delivered 2 by 2 *only when there 2 wasm filter in the same filter chain, supposedly on the same VM*.
-So the server sends an empty response along with the actual response to allow envoy to see it.
+So the gRPC server sends an empty response (no op in wasm filter) just after the actual response to allow envoy to see it.

 ### protobuf (inc. docs)

-You can find the protobuf in `proto/`
+You can find the documented protobuf in `proto/`

 ## Run